-DTE involves a rich variety of learning experiences leading to a wide range of career opportunities.
+It is expected that students will have completed the subject at Level 2 to a satisfactory standard.
+Course Summary: DTE involves a rich variety of learning experiences leading to a wide range of career opportunities.
 This course gives the students the opportunity to develop knowledge and skills using different information technologies in multimedia applications.
 The students work to resolve a design issue.
 They will make use of a variety of different industry-standard software applications and digital tools.
 They will make use of a variety of different industry-standard software applications and digital tools.
 The body of work is created through an ongoing printer animation project which covers the internal achievement standards.
+Assessment: 12 Credits internal and 4 credits external Cost: Printing costs

-Cost: Printing costs
+DRAMA

-DRAMA Contact Teacher: Miss Webb
+Contact Teacher: Mrs Lambert